-In normal animals, carbon dioxide is a marked stimulus for ventilation that subsequently increases central respiratory drive to offset any potential rise in blood $CO_2$ levels.
-Animals with profound reductions in their drive to breathing, however, do not respond to such stimuli and become hypercapnic.
-Conditions that may result in central hypoventilation include CNS trauma, neoplasia, infection, inhalant anesthetics, narcotics, and cerebral edema.
+In normal animals, carbon dioxide is a marked stimulus for ventilation that subsequently increases central respiratory drive to offset any potential increase in blood $CO_2$ levels.
+However, animals with profound reductions in their drive to breathe do not respond to such stimuli and become hypercapnic.
+Conditions that may result in central hypoventilation include CNS trauma, neoplasia, infection, general anesthesia, narcotics, and cerebral edema.
 Global hypoventilation also results from failure of respiratory mechanics.
-In these cases, the respiratory muscles, chest wall, or both are ineffective in maintaining adequate ventilation, and the central respiratory drive is increased.
+In these cases, the respiratory muscles, chest wall, or both are ineffective in maintaining adequate ventilation, and the central respiratory drive usually is increased.
 Examples of diseases that affect respiratory mechanics are severe obesity, spinal cord injury, and myasthenia gravis.

 Maintaining normal ventilation to alveolar perfusion ratios is essential for preserving eucapnia and normoxemia.
-Areas of lung that are ventilated but are ineffectively perfused increase the dead space to tidal volume ratio (VD/VT).
-When a normal breathing pattern shifts to a dyspneic pattern (see Dyspnea section) consisting of very fast respiratory rates and small, inadequate tidal volumes (as that seen in some patients with acute respiratory distress syndrome), the VD/VT increases.
-In some disease states, (e.g., shock) there may be areas of the lung with minimal or no alveolar perfusion.
-The normal lung has great reserve capabilities, and additional alveoli can compensate to keep the Paco2 within normal limits.
+Areas of lung that are ventilated but ineffectively perfused increase the dead space to tidal volume ratio (VD/VT).
+When a normal breathing pattern shifts to a pattern consisting of very fast respiratory rates and small, inadequate tidal volumes (as seen in some patients with acute respiratory distress syndrome), VD/VT increases.
+In some disease states (e.g., shock), there may be areas of the lung with minimal or no alveolar perfusion.
+The normal lung has great reserve capabilities, and additional alveoli usually can compensate to keep the Paco, within normal limits.
 However, if other alveolar units cannot be hyperventilated to remove the CO2, an increased dead space will result in hypercapnia.
 Disorders resulting in this type of respiratory acidosis include pulmonary thromboembolism, emphysema, and fibrosis.